-Resurgent Joe Biden Starts Super Tuesday With Big Virginia Win as Bernie Sanders Takes Vermont
+Joe Biden Grabs Big Super Tuesday Wins in Virginia and North Carolina as Bernie Sanders Takes Vermont

 Virginia is a traditional swing state that has moved more reliably Democratic in recent years, especially as people living in densely populated communities outside Washington turned their back on President Donald Trump, as many suburban voters have around the country.

-Vermont first sent Sanders to Congress in 1990, and that he’d capture its 16 delegates was never in doubt.
+Vermont first sent Sanders to Congress in 1990, and that he’d win it was never in doubt.
 He was even holding a victory rally Tuesday in his hometown of Burlington, where he was once mayor.
+Sanders’ campaign is optimistic about Colorado, and the senator himself has predicted victory in California — which could make it a strong night for him, depending on what also happens in Texas.

 Biden has trumpeted his strong support among African American Democrats and is looking to rack up wins across the South.
-In addition to Virginia, he’ll get his chance a bit later Tuesday as polls close in North Carolina — a key swing state that backed President Barack Obama in 2008 and which his party is hoping to take back from Trump in November — Alabama, Arkansas and Tennessee.
+In addition to Virginia and North Carolina — a key swing state that backed President Barack Obama in 2008 and that his party is hoping to take back from Trump in November — he may get a chance in Alabama, Arkansas and Tennessee.

+Some polls in Tennessee were ordered to extend voting hours in the wake of a tornado hitting the state.
+The Tennessee Democratic Party and the presidential campaigns of Biden, Sanders Bloomberg and Warren successfully sued Davidson County election officials and the secretary of state’s office to extend voting for three hours beyond their scheduled 7 p.m. local time close.

 Biden’s campaign is also hoping for a strong showing in Oklahoma.

-Sanders, who had already won New Hampshire and Nevada and secured a virtual tie in Iowa, is the favorite in Maine and he could end up stealing Warren’s home state of Massachusetts and Minnesota, especially with Klobuchar now out of the race.
+Sanders, who had already won New Hampshire and Nevada and secured a virtual first-place tie in Iowa, is the favorite in Maine, and he could end up stealing Warren’s home state of Massachusetts, as well as Minnesota, especially with Klobuchar now out of the race.
 And he visited Utah scrounging for final votes on Monday.

 Warren’s campaign hasn’t predicted outright victory anywhere voting Tuesday, but is hoping to pick up delegates in Colorado and California.
 Her top advisers have predicted that no candidate may get to the convention with enough delegates to secure the nomination — potentially positioning Warren for the role of kingmaker.